Got it and don't need it? Flog it! Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 Don't forget closing fees

-If your item sells, you're charged an additional 'final value' fee, which for auctions is 10% of the final sale price, up to a maximum of £75.
-For example, start an auction for a dress at £50 and, if it fetches £150, the total fee would be £15.10.
+If your item sells, you're charged an additional 'final value' fee, which for auctions is 10% of the final sale price and postage cost, up to a maximum of £75.
+For example, start an auction for a dress at £50 and, if it fetches £150, the total fee would be £16 including the insertion fee.
 See eBay's fee chart for a full breakdown.

 Sadly, there's no way to cut the closing fee, apart from using a different auction website (see alternative auction sites for more details).